 Lunch Time

 On this ski day, it was the perfect weather with a high of -6°C and cloudy.
-The cloudiness ensured that we weren’t sweating while skiing and having the right amount of layers protected us from being cold going up the chair lift.
+The cloudiness ensured that we weren’t sweating while skiing and having the right layers protected us from being cold going up the chair lift.

 Family Time

 We had just finished eating lunch at Temple Lodge.
 It was time for a group shot!
 My parents, Kris and I skiing together made the best downhill ski day.
-We don’t get to spend an abundant amount of time together anymore as adults having our own lives, but when we do get a chance to downhill ski together, it’s awesome!
+We don’t get to spend an abundance of time together anymore as adults having our own lives, but when we do get a chance to downhill ski together, it’s awesome!
 We take turns going down different runs to please everyone.
 It’s easier with a group of people to split off and take different blue or black runs.
-We then meet at the bottom, a short time later after skiing relatively short runs on the Larch side.
+We meet at the bottom, a short time later after skiing relatively short runs on the Larch side.
 It’s a good chance to catch up, spend quality time together and exercise!

 Rock Garden